riyaalatkar/exp15/README.md

 5.  **Perform Z-Score Normalization** by subtracting the mean of the column and dividing by its standard deviation.
 6.  **Print and Verify** the results to ensure values are correctly scaled.

-### 5. Conclusion
-In this experiment, I successfully implemented data normalization and type conversion.
-I observed that Min-Max scaling is effective for bringing all features to the same 0-1 scale, while Z-score normalization provides a better understanding of data variance.
-These steps are essential for preparing high-quality data for predictive modeling.

----

 ### One-Liner Explanations